jeremylt/LFAToolkit.jl/docs/src/background.md

     1       &&  0       &&  \cdots  &&  0       \\
 \end{bmatrix}
 ```

-maps the two equivalent solution nodes to the same Fourier mode.

 This same computation of the symbol matrix extends to more complex PDE with multiple components and in higher dimensions.